 The two most popular activities at Pacific Beach beaches are swimming and surfing.

 Local surfers frequent these beaches because of the consistent surf.
 They have a long tradition of established surf etiquette.
-So if you’re new to PB or just visiting, be sure to adhere to the lineup, and don’t surf waves out of turn.
+So if you’re new to PB or just visiting, be sure to adhere to the lineup and don’t surf waves out of turn.
 Everyone will have a more pleasant surf experience.

 Learning how to surf is a quintessential San Diego experience for all ages.
 Licensed San Diego surf schools offer lessons and rental equipment right on the beach here as well.

 Note from Katie: My daughter and her friends learn how to surf at San Diego Surf School summer camps that can run half-day or full-day.
 Tourists can drop in for a day or an entire week.
 Private lessons are also available and a nice family activity.
-The boards are made from foam, and they usually can get you up on one in a matter of a morning.
+The boards are made of foam, and they can usually get you up on one in a matter of a morning.

 Scuba Diving & Snorkeling